Microsoft Edge Add-ons store developer policies

 2 Content Policies

-The following policies apply to content and metadata (including publisher name, Extension name, Extension icon, Extension description, Extension screenshots, Extension trailers and trailer thumbnails, and any other Extension metadata) offered for distribution in Microsoft Edge Addons.
-Content means the images, sounds, videos and text contained in the Extension, the tiles, notifications, error messages or ads exposed through your Extension, and anything delivered from a server or to which the Extension connects.
-Because Extensions and Microsoft Edge Addons are used around the world, these requirements are interpreted and applied in the context of regional and cultural norms.
+The following policies apply to content and metadata (including publisher name, extension name, extension icon, extension description, extension screenshots, extension trailers and trailer thumbnails, and any other extension metadata) offered for distribution in Microsoft Edge Add-ons.
+Content means the images, sounds, videos and text contained in your extension, the tiles, notifications, error messages or ads exposed through your extension, and anything delivered from a server or to which your extension connects.
+Because extensions and Microsoft Edge Add-ons are used around the world, these requirements are interpreted and applied in the context of regional and cultural norms.

 2.1 Content Requirements for Microsoft Edge Addon Catalog Listing

-Submissions that do not meet Extension Store listings requirements are rejected or promptly removed.
+Submissions that do not meet Microsoft Edge Add-ons store listings requirements are rejected or promptly removed.

 2.2 Content Including Names, Logos, Original, and Third-party